 Recovering from Guillain-Barré syndrome

-Some people won't make a full recovery and are left with long-term problems such as:
+However, around 1 in 5 people are left with long-term problems such as:

 - being unable to walk without assistance

-- weakness in your arms, legs or face
+- weakness in the arms, legs or face

 - numbness, pain or a tingling or burning sensation